 First, to put this in context, there are five tech “workspaces” aboard this boat, each optimized for a different class of projects:

 - I spend most of my time slouched at the Workstation, adjacent to the two console zones that have the most frequently needed controls (Audio and Communications gear).
 This has all the essentials, including an Aeron chair, foot massager, boom mics for recording, iPad on an arm, and the Mac with Thunderbolt monitor.

 - Back to starboard is the Electronics Lab, with rackmount test equipment (oscilloscope, triple bench supply, signal source, and DMM) plus small-instrument drawer and ports to ship networks.
-The primary tool cabinet is just behind me when I’m seated here, dominating the room.
+The shelf of reference books is behind me when I’m seated here.
 There are lots of photos of the boat lab console in a recent post.